 These aren’t the only important nutrients for vision maintenance, and the full list can seem quite daunting.

-Video Game Benefits
+Video Games Vision Benefits

 All of this discussion about the hazards of digital entertainment might lead some readers to believe that video games are all risk, no reward, and this is far from the case.
 Video games can help both children and adults improve in several important areas.